-On the contrary, In case of a Stub-On branch connection, the hole that is cut in the Run pipe is the same as the inside diameter (ID) of the Branch Pipe (Not Header).
-The end of the Branch pipe is contoured the same as the outside diameter (OD) of the header pipe and is then fitted outside the hole on the Header pipe.
+On the contrary, In the case of a Stub-On branch connection, the hole that is cut in the run pipe is the same as the inside diameter (ID) of the branch Pipe (Not the Header).
+The end of the branch pipe connection is contoured the same as the outside diameter (OD) of the header pipe and is then fitted outside the hole on the header pipe.
 It looks like the branch is seated “onto” the header pipe.
-Stub-on is generally used when the Branch is equal to or one size smaller than the main Pipe.
+Stub-on is generally used when the branch is equal to or one size smaller than the main pipe.
 For “stub on,” the stub extends only to the outside of the main pipe.

 Additional Features for Stub-In and Stub-On

-Both the stub-in and Stub-on connections, in a sense, reduces the cost of pipe fittings.
-It saves installation time as well because only one weld is required around the stub hole instead of three welds that is needed for joining welding tee connections.
+Both the stub-in and Stub-on connections, in a sense, reduce the cost of pipe fittings.
+It saves installation time as well because only one weld is required around the stub hole instead of three welds that are needed for joining welding tee connections.

-Welding strength of Stub-in connection is as good as butt welding but welding steps are difficult in actual conditions.
-So Stub-in is comparatively stronger than stub on connections.
+The welding strength of the Stub-in connection is as good as butt welding but welding steps are difficult in actual conditions.
+So Stub-in is comparatively stronger than stub-on connections.

-From Piping stress considerations calculated SIF of stub-ins and stub-on are much higher than weld-olets and ASME tees, which is significant when a detailed stress analysis is done on the system.
-While analysis extra caution needs to be considered as the stress generated will be higher.
-The use of both this type of branch connection is not preferred for severe cyclic applications, high-pressure temperature applications or category M fluid service applications.
+From the piping stress considerations calculated SIF of stub-ins and stub-on are much higher than weld-olets and ASME tees, which is significant when a detailed stress analysis is done on the system.
+While analyzing, extra caution needs to be considered as the stress generated will be higher.
+The use of both this type of branch connection is not preferred for severe cyclic applications, high-pressure temperature applications, or category M fluid service applications.

 Few more Resources for you..

 Piping Stress Analysis

 10 thoughts on “Stub-in vs Stub-on | Differences between Stub-in and Stub-on Piping Connection (PDF)”